nf-core/sarek/docs/CONTAINERS.md

 # Containers

-Our main container is designed using Bioconda to install most of the tools used in Sarek:
+Our main container is designed using Bioconda to install all tools used in Sarek:
 - [sarek](#sarek-)

 For annotation, the main container can be used, but the cache has to be downloaded, or additional containers are available with cache (see [annotation guide](ANNOTATION.md)):